kj-49/uart-to-usb/README.md

 ## UART to USB

-A simple PCB that allows you to listen to microcontroller UART through a USB-C cable.
-Simply hook up your microcontroller TX and GND to the PCB, and open a serial listener like PuTTy to start viewing the data.
+A simple chip that converts up to 3 UART lines to USB.
+Only supports one-way transmission from UART to USB.

 ![3d](/FT4232HP/uart-to-usb.png)